 When I began my academic career in the early 1980s, questions about the purposes or benefits of universities were rarely asked.
 This is no longer the case.
 We need to rethink the role of universities and put them on a trajectory to an ecological model,” he says.

 La Trobe’s partnership with Optus exemplifies this trajectory.
 As a future student at La Trobe, you’ll be able to study at an integrated, digitally-connected university city that operates as a ‘living laboratory’ to trial innovations and test smart cities technologies.
 You’ll undertake unique multi-disciplinary courses, like the Master of Cybersecurity, that have been co-created with industry.
 And you’ll have access to a state-of-the-art Sports Park, where local communities participate alongside elite athletes, and where sports data collection and analytics technology generate insights into sport performance, rehabilitation and fan engagement.

 It’s just one example of how your future university can be a university for others.
 Apply now to make La Trobe the university for you.

-Discover the future vision of Australia’s university sector at our Bold Thinking Series event, The Future of Universities, in Melbourne on 22 November 2017.
+To learn more about the future vision of Australia’s university sector, watch the live video from our Bold Thinking Series event, The Future of Universities.